 Applicants who have attended other colleges or universities will be considered as transfer students.
 Transfer student applicants must have transcripts sent from all previously attended institutions regardless of whether or not credit was actually earned.
 The application process requires that students list all institutions attended.
 Failure to do so may result in denial of admission or subsequent cancellation of admission.
 Transfer students who have earned fewer than 24 semester hours of credit must also submit high school transcripts and ACT or SAT scores and must meet admission standards which are applied to beginning freshmen.

-UNA students who wish to reenroll after an absence of one or more fall or spring semesters must apply for reactivation as former students.
+UNA students who wish to re-enroll after an absence of one or more fall or spring semesters must apply for reactivation as former students.
 Summer terms have no effect on this category.
-Readmission forms are available in the Office of Admissions.
+Readmission forms are available online.
 Former students should refer to the reactivation requirements described later in this section under Former Students.

 Students in good standing who are enrolled in a degree program at another college or university may, with the written approval of the parent institution, enroll at UNA as transient students.
 Such enrollment typically occurs during the summer months.
 Transient approval forms are available in the academic deans’ offices.
 This form should be filed instead of a transcript.
 Additional information is available in this section under Transient Student.

 Academic achieving high school students may enroll in the UNA Early College program and take a limited number of college courses if they receive permission from their high schools.
 Early College students must receive special approval from the Senior Vice Provost for International Affairs to take study abroad courses and must pay tuition for these courses and all costs involved.
 Forms are available in the UNA Office of Admissions or online, and must be completed by the high school principal or guidance counselor.
 An official copy of the high school transcript should be sent by the high school directly to the UNA Office of Admissions.
 For application deadlines please refer to the Early College website.